Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey

 The simplest zero-shot AD methods are (i) to perform anomaly classification with CLIP using text prompts for normality and anomalies as classes (\ie ``\verb|normal [class]|'' \textit{vs.}~``\verb|anomalous [class]|'') and (ii) to calculate the similarity to the normal prompt (\ie ``\verb|normal [class]|'') as the score.
-These methods are called CLIP-AC~\cite{jeong2023winclip}.
-Jeong~\etal~\cite{jeong2023winclip} reported that CLIP-AC with both normal and anomaly prompts outperforms that with only normal text prompts, which indicates the importance of the use of anomaly prompts.
+These methods are called CLIP-AC~\citep{jeong2023winclip}. \citet{jeong2023winclip} reported that CLIP-AC with both normal and anomaly prompts outperforms that with only normal text prompts, which indicates the importance of the use of anomaly prompts.
 However, the performances for this naive method are not yet satisfactory due to the wide range of variations of anomalies.
-To solve this issue, Jeong~\etal~\cite{jeong2023winclip} proposed WinCLIP.
+To solve this issue, \citet{jeong2023winclip} proposed WinCLIP.
 WinCLIP performs a compositional ensemble on a large number of pre-defined normal and anomaly templates and efficient extraction and aggregation of window/patch/image-level features aligned with the text.
 WinCLIP outperforms CLIP-AC by a large margin.
-Because of its simplicity and pioneering work, WinCLIP has become an important baseline for CLIP-based AD.
-AnoCLIP~\cite{deng2023anovl} follows WinCLIP's approach of using a large number of pre-defined normal and anomaly templates but modifies the templates to be domain-aware (\eg industrial photo) and contrastive state for normal and anomaly (\eg perfect and imperfect).
-However, it is noteworthy that the performance of the ensemble strategies of previous methods heavily depends on the text descriptions~\cite{jeong2023winclip, deng2023anovl}.
-Also, it is observed that more descriptions are not always better~\cite{chen2023clip}, which makes the previous approaches~\cite{jeong2023winclip, deng2023anovl} using a naive ensemble of large templates somewhat uncontrollable and random in their applications.
-Therefore, SDP~\cite{chen2023clip} proposes RVS, a representative vector selection paradigm, which makes the mechanism of extracting representative vectors from large templates controllable, allowing for a more diverse selection of representative vectors.
+Because of its simplicity and pioneering work, WinCLIP has become an important baseline for VLM-based AD.
+AnoCLIP~\citep{deng2023anovl} follows WinCLIP's approach of using a large number of pre-defined normal and anomaly templates but modifies the templates to be domain-aware (\eg industrial photo) and contrastive state for normal and anomaly (\eg perfect and imperfect).
+However, it is noteworthy that the performance of the ensemble strategies of previous methods heavily depends on the text descriptions~\citep{jeong2023winclip, deng2023anovl}.
+Also, it is observed that more descriptions are not always better~\citep{chen2023clip}, which makes the previous approaches~\citep{jeong2023winclip, deng2023anovl} using a naive ensemble of large templates somewhat uncontrollable and random in their applications.
+Therefore, SDP~\citep{chen2023clip} proposes RVS, a representative vector selection paradigm, which makes the mechanism of extracting representative vectors from large templates controllable, allowing for a more diverse selection of representative vectors.
 As a more recent work, ALFA is a zero-shot anomaly detection framework that leverages LLMs to generate adaptive anomaly descriptions at runtime and optimizes the image-text alignment of CLIP at both global and local levels, enhancing detection accuracy and interpretability~\citep{zhu2024llms}.